Robotic assisted surgery in Southern Nevada

 Our program is unique because of the number of highly trained surgeons that make up our panel as well as our dedicated Robotics Program Manager guiding every aspect of your care.
 This team creates consistency and standardization in the level of care, which improves patient outcomes.

 At the Las Vegas Institute for Robotic Surgery, we have pioneered advanced robotic procedures, including Southern Nevada’s first robotic lobectomy.
-In addition, we deliver advanced education courses to providers and participate in nationwide clinical trials.
+In addition, we deliver advanced education courses to providers and train surgeons from across the United States on robotic surgery platforms, and participate in nationwide clinical trials.

 Our robotics surgery teams perform hundreds of procedures each year with our robotic surgical system, making us one of the highest volume and most experienced robotic programs in the state of Nevada.
 We have three robots as a part of our program.
-All three robotic systems offer patients less invasive options and faster than traditional surgeries.
+All five robotic systems offer patients less invasive options with enhanced surgical presision.

 To be referred to a physician who performs robotic surgery at MountainView Hospital, call (702) 962-5021.